-- The key difference between the Wood Floor Preservation system and the Wood-Solv restoration system lies in the two words "preservation" and "restoration".
+- The key difference between the Wood-Fresh Wood Floor Preservation system and the Wood-Solv restoration system lies in the two words “preservation” and “restoration”.

 - The Wood Floor Preservation system is designed to preserve a hardwood floor that is already in fairly good condition, but the customer wants to keep it that way.
 It is designed for floors simply needing to be cleaned and brightened up with light coats of finish.

-- The Wood Floor Preservation finish serves as the wear coat and protects the original finish of the floor.
+- The Wood-Fresh Wood Floor Preservation finish serves as the wear coat and protects the original finish of the floor.

-- The Wood Floor Preservation finish, an acrylic/urethane system, is extremely easy to use, applies easily and smoothly with excellent leveling with a choice of gloss and satin and is much more "goof proof" than the Wood-Solv system.
+- The Wood-Fresh Wood Floor Preservation finish, an acrylic/urethane system, is extremely easy to use, applies easily and smoothly with excellent leveling with a choice of gloss and satin and is much more “goof proof” than the Wood-Solv system.

 - Because the Wood Floor Preservation system is so easy to use, we encourage professionals who’ve never worked with finishes before to start with this system before advancing to the Wood-Solv system.